andygb01/landing-page/README.md

 Landing page project for The Odin Project

-copied sample using: html, css, flexbox
+replicated sample using: html, css, flexbox